federatedplatforms/FEDeRATED-BDI/docs/development-guide.md

 # Development Guide

+This document describes how to setup a development environment for this repository.

 ## Pre-requisites

+### Hardware

+For development purposes it's recommended to use a machine with x86 architecture and to have at least 16GB of memory.

 ### JDK

-This project uses Java <u>**8**</u>⚠️ due to Corda only supporting Java 8 at the time of writing.
-It was tested using Zulu OpenJDK (preferred for licensing reasons).
+This project uses Java 8 (⚠ Corda 4.9 only supports Java 8).
+The code has been build and tested using Zulu OpenJDK.

+### Corda setup

+For more information regarding the setup of Corda development environment please refer to: https://docs.r3.com/en/platform/corda/4.9/community/getting-set-up.html for more details.

 ### Gradle

 Gradle 6.3 is used as the build system.
 Gradle will automatically be downloaded once a command is issued using the gradle wrapper (gradlew).
+Upgrading to a newer Gradle version will result in compatibility issues with the Corda gradle plugins.

 ### IDE

-Development was done using JetBrains IntelliJ, run configurations and editorconfig are included with the project.

-### Corda setup

-For more information regarding the setup of Corda development environment please refer to: https://docs.corda.net/getting-set-up.html for more details.
+For development JetBrains IntelliJ is recommended as this repository provides run configurations and an editorconfig.

 ### GraphDB

-This project uses GraphDB free version 10 for its triple store.
-Its not required to download and install is manually as a Docker composed file is available for running GraphDB.
+This project uses GraphDB free version 10 as a triple store.
+It's not required to download, install and setup manually as a Docker composed file is available for running GraphDB.

 ### Docker compose